NOAA-OWP/lstm/ngen_files/README.txt

 the ngen repo tree (or project folder), into the indicated subfolders.
 This will allow the new LSTM Python package to be run from within NextGen.

-The "ngen_files folder" contains:
+The "ngen_files/data/lstm" folder contains:
-(1) "realization config" files for NextGen in data/lstm folder (2) catchment and nexus data GeoJSON files for HUCO1, CAMELS-test, etc.
+(1) "realization config" files for NextGen in "rc_files" folder (2) catchment and nexus data GeoJSON files in "spatial" folder,
+    including ones for HUCO1, CAMELS-test, etc.
+(3) LSTM model config files in the "yml_files" folder.
+    Some of these are also in lstm_py/bmi_config_files.
-(3) forcing data for testing HUC01, CAMELS-test, etc. in data/forcing
+(4) forcing data for testing HUC01, CAMELS-test, etc. in data/forcing